Daniel Day-Lewis says he’s retiring from acting

-NEW YORK (AP) — Daniel Day-Lewis, one of the most widely respected actors of his generation, says he’s retiring from acting.
+NEW YORK (AP) — Daniel Day-Lewis, one of the most widely respected actors of his generation and a three-time Oscar-winner, says he’s retiring from acting.

+The 60-year-old actor announced Tuesday that he has shot his last film and performed in his last play.
+That makes Paul Thomas Anderson’s already filmed “Phantom Thread,” due out in December, his final film.

-Day-Lewis’s representative, Leslee Dart, said in a statement Tuesday that the 60-year-old performer “will no longer be working as an actor.”
-She added that Day-Lewis is “immensely grateful to all of his collaborators and audiences over the many years.”
+“Daniel Day-Lewis will no longer be working as an actor,” his representative Leslee Dart said in a statement.
+“He is immensely grateful to all of his collaborators and audiences over the many years.
+This is a private decision and neither he nor his representatives will make any further comment on this subject.”

 Most Read Stories